 The St Aloysius’ College Foundation was established in 1989 by a group of Old Boys and Parents of the College to provide a professional long-term vehicle for the betterment of the College for all our boys.
 The Foundation currently runs three main tax-deductible Funds:

 The Building Fund – for the provision of new capital buildings and land acquisition and the renovation and remodelling of existing College facilities

 The Library Fund – for the provision of books, computer software and other academic material that are used in the College Libraries

 The following Capital Developments have been completed at the College since the College Foundation was established in 1989.
-These wonderful facilities and programmes are only possible through the generous ongoing support of the entire Aloysian Family:
+These wonderful facilities and programs are only possible through the generous ongoing support of the entire Aloysian Family:

 |Year ||Capital Development |